 “Sure,” replied overly slim Jim as he approached the cashier machine where I was waiting with credit card in hand.
 I froze in fear.
 I didn’t know what to do.
 Normally, I would be quick on my feet and know to just cancel the order and make up an excuse as to why I had to leave immediately.
 However I didn’t do that this time.
 I just watched slim Jim approach me.

 “That’s four thirty-nine,” slim Jim said.
 I waited a few beats and then slowly handed him my credit card.
 I looked at where I was holding it with my fingers and watched to see if Jim’s fingers would come into contact with mine.
 I didn’t try to prevent them from not touching my fingers.
-I don’t know why I didn’t position my fingers cautiously to grab the very edge of the card as I usually do so as to reduce the possibility of finger to finger contact with slim Jim.
-After he rang up the order, he handed me back the card.
+I don’t know why I didn’t position my fingers cautiously to grab the very edge of the card as I usually do so as to reduce the possibility of finger to finger contact.
+After he rang up the order, he handed the card back to me.
 I’m not sure why I took the now contaminated card back from him instead of asking him to just place it on the counter while I pretended to receive an urgent text message to which I had to reply immediately, thereby occupying my hands and preventing me from having to take the tainted card.
 Then when no one was looking, using a napkin as a barrier to pick up the card and take it home until I could wash it with anti-bacterial soap, or throw it out, depending on the kind and extent of “contamination” that would determine its future usability.

 Instead he handed the card back to me and I accepted it.
 I took it from him with my bare hands.
 I don’t know why.
 I wasn’t following the usual, needed protocol.
 However my mind and body were reacting the way they usually do when encountering such a trigger; building of panic.
 My jaw was clenched.
 The voices in my head had started their shouts.
 My hands and tongue were tingling.
 The voices were now chanting in unison.